RBGKew/powop-infrastructure/README.md

 Once Helm is installed on your machine and the kubernetes cluster, you have to bootstrap a few cluster-wide resources by running the `bootstrap.sh` script.
 This initialises storage classes and rbac roles needed for installation.

-## Secrets

-Secrets are kept in a separate, limited access repository.
-They are included here as a git submodule in the `secrets` folder.
-If you have access to the repository, you can initialize it with:

-    $ git submodule init
-    $ git submodule update

 ## POWO Builder Install